Edith Dekyndt

-Edith Dekyndt (Ypres, 1960) is a visual artist.
+Edith Dekyndt (born 1960; Ypres) is a visual artist.

 Her work observes, identifies, and transforms the performative phenomenology of ordinary materials, objects, and gestures.

 She lives and works in Brussels and Berlin.

 Work and career

-Dekyndt established herself as an artist in the mid 1990s.
+Dekyndt established herself as an artist in the mid-1990s.
 Since then, she has become best known for working with everyday objects.
 These are typically forced into a transformation that leads to material transcendence, be it by means of chemical and physical reactions, or deceptively simple interactions with the human body.
 The documentation of such processes is essential to the work, which ranges across all sorts of media: video, photography, sound, installation, and performance.
 Dekyndt also channels in her art a myriad of influences, from literature, art history, philosophy, to science.

-Dekyndt is represented internationally by industry-leading galleries: Konrad Fischer and Karin Guenther in Germany, Greta Meert in Belgium, and Carl Freedman in the UK.
+Dekyndt is represented internationally by industry-leading galleries: Galerie Konrad Fischer and Karin Guenther in Germany, Greta Meert in Belgium, and Carl Freedman in the UK.